Supatsara-Rodratsa/online-shoping-catalogue/README.md

 ## Overview 🎉

+### Iteration 1: Creating Online Shop Catalogue

-The purpose of this project is to create the main page that will feature a simple grid of products, being each product featured by a card.
+Creating the main page that will feature a simple grid of products, being each product featured by a card.

-Each card will feature the product name, the product price and a _Add to cart_ CTA button.
-Upon clicking on the _add to cart_ button, the product will be added to a side element enlisting all the items added to the cart.
-After adding new items to the cart, the total amount rendered on the lower right corner should be updated.
+#### Requirements ✨

+- Creating product catalogue item that contains product details
+- Each catalogue item will have CTA button to add the product to the product cart
+- Creating product catalogue to show all the product card
+- Creating product cart item to show details of product and quantity
+- Creating product cart to show all cart items
+- Showing total amount

+### Iteration 2: Adding search functionalities

+Providing navigation and search helpers to help users filtering the product item

+#### Requirements ✨

+- Introducing _Tab_ navigation to dynamically enlist all different product categories in the app
+- Implementing a filter by keyword
+  - The placeholder should change to reflect the current selected category from Tab
+  - The filtering should start with any keyword longer than 3 chars
+- Highlight the substring on each product name by referring to the keyword from the search component

+### Iteration 3: Adding pagination functionalities

+Provide paginated browsing functionalities

+#### Requirements ✨

+- Creating _Pagination_ component to inject number of items and page size

 ## Development server 🪄